-To integrate the phenotypic changes induced by our experimental procedure at the organismal level, we performed a Multiple Factor Analysis (MFA) using the FactoMineR package (Le et al. 2008).
-This method captures the relationship between a trait and its potential evolution over the course of the experiments at the level of the whole organism.
+This univariate trait-by-trait analysis was complemented with a multivariate analysis.
+We include these analyses because no trait is truly independent from all others, and it provides an evaluation of joint responses to selection, acknowledging that the evolution of one trait may affect and be affected by the evolution of the others.
+Furthermore, the best way to measure the evolution of a syndrome, i.e. of multiple traits, is to account for the correlated nature of phenotypic traits (and the modification of these correlations due to selection).
+Specifically, we performed a Multiple Factor Analysis (MFA) using the FactoMineR package (Le et al. 2008).
+MFA is an extension of a principal component analysis (PCA) where variables can be grouped.
+For the analysis, we grouped traits by life-history stage.
+Similarly to a PCA, MFA provides an easy visualization of phenotypic similarities and differences as well as contributions of individual traits to these similarities and differences.
 Two independent and similar MFAs were conducted for female body mass and age at first reproduction selection schemes.
 For each selection scheme, each phenotyped trait was averaged over line and diet and included in a global table (except for hatching rate, because no diet was applied prior to hatching).
 The seven phenotyped traits were gathered into four groups: development (including larval survival rate, development time and age at first reproduction), body mass (including only female body mass), fecundity (including only the number of eggs laid) and survival (including age at death of males and females).
 Line, diet type, selection type and the interaction between diet type and selection type were added as supplementary qualitative variables and used to interpret the results of the MFA.
 Dimensions were retained for interpretation when their associated eigenvalue was greater than one.
 Relationships between variables and between individuals were investigated graphically and using dimension descriptors.
-Additional graphical representations of trait values and correlations matrices were performed for illustrative purposes, but insufficient replication and high correlations between some trait combinations precluded thorough statistical testing of correlation matrices differences.
+Additional graphical representations of trait values and correlations matrices were performed for illustrative purposes, but insufficient replication and high correlations between some trait combinations precluded thorough statistical testing of differences in correlation matrices.
 All Figures were plotted using the ggplot2 package (Wickham 2016).

 Results